 Between 2000 and 2012, a total of 66 people have been convicted by prosecutors of human trafficking in Switzerland.

-Most of the victims that end up in Switzerland are believed by law enforcement to have been trafficked from Eastern Europe, such as Bulgaria, Hungary and Romania.
+Most of the victims that end up in the Swiss criminal justice system are believed to have been trafficked from Eastern Europe, such as Bulgaria, Hungary and Romania.
 In addition, people from Brazil, Thailand and other Asian countries trafficked people into Switzerland.

 Source: Maurício Thuswohl, “Brazilian sex traffickers target Switzerland,” Swiss Info, November 18, 2012.